jackcooperdev/CauldronDocs/pages/engine/controllers/launcher.md

 **SessionId** can either be a UUID created using the [createSession](/engine/tools/session#createSession) function or declared as false to be generated.

-**Overides** (or flag overides) are changes made to how Minecraft boots.
-Their are two types of overides game and jvm.
+**Overrides** (or flag overrides) are changes made to how Minecraft boots.
+There are two types of override game and jvm.

-> Example of overides object
+> Example of an override object

 ```json
 {